Things To Know About The Bankruptcy Means Test

 Since the passage of changes to the U.S. Bankruptcy Code in 2005, the means test has been a required method of screening bankruptcy filers to see if they have the ability to pay back a portion of their debts.
 If the test shows an ability to pay, then the applicant is not eligible to file for Chapter 7 debt liquidation and must instead seek a Chapter 13 debt reorganization.

-At the Law Office of Paul L. Urich, P.A., we are deeply familiar with the means test and what it requires.
-In fact, we work with the test every day.
-The means test is truly the deciding factor as to whether you will be able to have your debt liquidated in a Chapter 7 bankruptcy or will instead need to file Chapter 13 bankruptcy and repay a portion of the debt.
-When you come to us, we will deeply analyze your finances and determine if you “pass” the means test or not.
+At the Law Office of Paul L. Urich, P.A., I have an in-depth knowledge of the means test and what it requires.
+In fact, I work with the test every day.
+The means test is truly the deciding factor as to whether you will be able to have your debt discharged in a Chapter 7 bankruptcy or will instead need to file a Chapter 13 bankruptcy and repay a portion of the debt.
+When you come to my firm, I will carefully analyze your finances and determine if you “pass” the means test or not.

 Step One: Comparing Your Income To The State Median Income